 If you need assistance, please contact Driver Easy’s support team at firstname.lastname@example.org.

-Test how your keyboard works.
+Test how your keyboard works now.
 Still no better?
-Don’t frustrate; there’s the last fix to try.
+Don’t frustrate, and check out the last fix.

 Fix 5 – Update the keyboard firmware

-If you’ve attempted all the methods above with no success, you should consider updating the firmware, which can not only improve the device performance but also deal with potential bugs.
+If you’ve attempted all the methods above with no success, you should consider updating the firmware.
+This is supposed to improve the device performance and also deal with potential bugs.

 1) Connect your Corsair keyboard to the computer.